Korean Wedding Traditions

 The menu reads like Korea’s greatest culinary hits album:

 Regional variations keep things interesting.
-Seoul weddings might feature molecular kimchi alongside traditional dishes-imagine fermented cabbage foam next to grandma’s recipe.
-Jeolla Province weddings require at least 20 different banchanbahn-chahnside dishes because their reputation for hospitality extends to competitive levels.
-One Gwangju wedding featured 37 different banchan, leading to a three-day recovery period for the kitchen staff.
+Seoul weddings might feature molecular kimchi alongside traditional dishes, imagine fermented cabbage foam next to grandma’s recipe.
+Jeolla Province weddings require numerous different banchan (side dishes) because their reputation for hospitality extends to competitive levels.
+Some Gwangju weddings feature dozens of different banchan, leading to multi-day recovery periods for the kitchen staff.

 The 90-Minute Reception Sprint: Efficiency Meets Emotion